LEAD TRAINING FAQS

 What if I renovate my own home?

-The RRP lead program rules apply only to renovations performed for compensation; therefore, if you work on your own home, the rules do not apply.
+The RRP lead program rules apply only to renovations performed for compensation; therefore, if you work in your own home, the rules do not apply.
 EPA encourages homeowners to use lead-safe work practices, nonetheless, in order to protect themselves, their families, and the value of their homes.

 Is a renovation performed by a landlord or employees of a property management firm considered a compensated renovation under the RRP lead program rules?